StackVista/stackstate-docs/setup/troubleshooting.md

 {% endhint %}

-### Error `java.lang.IllegalStateException: Requested index specs do not match the catalog.`
+### Error: `java.lang.IllegalStateException: Requested index specs do not match the catalog.`

 **Symptom**: StackState will not start after upgrading to a newer version.
 StackState.log reflects: